FAQ

 Will the City make low-cost design components available to businesses lacking financial resources?

-- The City is developing a Kit-of-Parts, a modular outdoor dining setup which will adhere to the finalized rules and regulations for roadway dining.
+- The City developed the Setup Menu, a modular outdoor dining setup which adheres to the finalized rules and regulations for roadway cafes.

 How will the City ensure that restaurant owners who do not speak English as their primary language have information about the program and are able to apply and comply with requirements?

-- NYC DOT will have dedicated, multilingual staff working with restaurants on the application process as well as multilingual inspectors in the field.
+- NYC DOT has dedicated, multilingual staff working with food establishments on the application process as well as multilingual inspectors in the field.

-- In addition, the online application will be translated into other languages, and NYC DOT will do targeted outreach to ensure all communities have the information they need to participate in the permanent program.
+- In addition, the online application has been translated into other languages, and NYC DOT will continue targeted outreach to ensure all communities have the information they need to participate in the permanent program.

 Miscellaneous

-Will alcohol service and sales continue to be allowed in sidewalk and roadway dining areas?
+Will alcohol service and sales continue to be allowed in sidewalk and roadway cafes?

 - Yes.

-- If your establishment serves alcohol, you may apply to the State Liquor Authority (SLA) to incorporate your outdoor dining area into the premises covered by your liquor license.
+- If your establishment serves alcohol, you may apply to the State Liquor Authority (SLA) to incorporate your sidewalk or roadway cafe into the premises covered by your liquor license.

 - Please visit SLA’s website for more information on how to apply.